pasasho/TicTac/README.md

 and a button to reset the game.
 Below it a Linear layout is used to create the 3 by 3 grid for the Tic Tac Toe with every field (or box) being a button.

-In Welcome, firstly the points, turns and views are initialized.
+In the Welcome activity, firstly the points, turns and views are initialized.

 The onClick function checks if the win condition is met.
 If it isn't met and all the squares are filled then a draw is declared.